How to rewild yourself and why it matters

 A couple hours of activity each day is a minimum.
 Physical exercise stimulates the brain with endorphins making us feel more alive.

 Find the thing that floats your boat and do it daily.
-It’s good to sweat.
+It’s good to sweat and a simple way to rewild yourself.

 Remember when strawberries meant summer and tennis?
 When pumpkins meant autumn and spicy soup?
 These were the hall marks of a childhood in sync with the harvest.